stat6250-s17/course-questions-wiki/week-02/README.md

 - Question (dlee117−stat6250): What does it mean to assign TEMP to the file name tempfile?
 - Question (yzhu12-stat6250): Besides the method using "get" function to download URL, what other methods can be the substitute?
 - *Question* (lwang30-stat6250) : Why can some statement lines not end with a semicolon ?
--Answer (mcardoso3-stat6250):  Entering certain names or values in PROC statements can be acceptable when listing them, though using SAS statements without any semicolons will nullify any command you try to input.
+- Answer (mcardoso3-stat6250):  Entering certain names or values in PROC statements can be acceptable when listing them, though using SAS statements without any semicolons will nullify any command you try to input.
 - Question (kveng-stat6250): Where does the “tempfile” is stored after we run the code.
 Is it stored in a local computer or SAS server?
 Can we have it stored in our personal computer?
 - Question (hhu9−stat6250):  there is a technology that transfer PDF to word, is it can be used to transfer image data to excel, and then to SAS data set?
 - Question (nly13-stat6250): Is formatting ever an issue when getting data from a URL to Excel to SAS?
--Answer (mcardoso3-stat6250):  Formatting can have an effect when getting data from Excel to SAS, so certain changes may need to be made to properly read the dataset in SAS.
+- Answer (mcardoso3-stat6250):  Formatting can have an effect when getting data from Excel to SAS, so certain changes may need to be made to properly read the dataset in SAS.
 - Question (meisenbach-stat6250): What happens if I misspell something (e.g dbms → dms)?
 - Answer (meisenbach-stat6250): You get a warning that the interpretor assumed symbol DBMS was misspelled as "dms" and the statement executes correctly.
 - Question (aoneill2−stat6250): What data step follows the proc http data step in importing an online file into a temporary working file?